0LNetworkCommunity/libra-framework/framework/libra-framework/entry_functions.md

 - `create_account(root: &signer, auth_key: address)`
   - Creates a new account
+  - NOTE: NEEDED FOR SMOKE TESTS

 - `batch_transfer(source: &signer, recipients: ...)`
   - Transfers funds to multiple recipients in a batch
+  - TODO: not implemented in CLI

 - `transfer(sender: &signer, to: address, amount: u64)` 🖥️
   - Transfers funds from sender to recipient